Ghost stabilisation for cut finite element exterior calculus: Introduction

 The remainder of this paper is organised as follows.
-In Section \ref{sec:continuous_hodge_laplace} we discuss a motivating example of mixed problem, the Hodge Laplace problem, whose well-posedness relies on the properties of the de Rham complex, and we summarise some notions of FEEC.
+In Section \ref{sec:continuous_hodge_laplace} we discuss a motivating example of a mixed problem, the Hodge Laplace problem, whose well-posedness relies on the properties of the de Rham complex, and we summarise some notions of FEEC.
 In Section \ref{sec:unf_mesh} we recall the notion of unfitted mesh, and we then introduce in Section \ref{appendix:bdry_forms} the concepts of tangential and normal parts of differential forms, relative to a facet of the mesh.
-In Section \ref{sec:ghost_penalty} we introduce the novel ghost penalty stabilisation operator, and show the uniform equivalence between the $L^2$-norm on the physical domain and the $L^2$-norm on the extended domain containing all the degrees of freedom.
+In Section \ref{sec:ghost_penalty} we introduce the ghost penalty stabilisation operator, and show the uniform equivalence between the $L^2$-norm on the physical domain and the $L^2$-norm on the extended domain containing all the degrees of freedom.
+In Section \ref{sec:ingredients} we collect the remaining tools needing for proper error analysis.
+In Section \ref{sec:CutFEEC} we provide the numerical scheme and prove stability, consistency, and convergence.
 Finally, in Section \ref{sec:numerics} we validate our results on a numerical example on the filled torus, demonstrating that the use of the stabilisation drastically reduces the condition number of the discrete system.
+Deviating from the Hodge Laplace equation with a second example, we also show that stabilisation from the point of view of equivalent norms is helpful in devising unfitted schemes for the Stokes that are pressure robust.